tienngm2049/statistics-with-python-specialization-certificate/README.md

 This repository contains all the coursework and projects I have completed during the Statistics with Python Specialization offered by the University of Michigan on Coursera.

 Rating Course: 5/5

+`showcase folder` is where I displayed my own small "project" throughout the courses by answering the extra practice question.

 ## 🥇 Professional Certificate

 ### Course 1 Understanding and Visualizing Data with Python Certificate